 BREAKFAST CARROTS

 These carrots will change your mind about cooked carrots, which I never liked as a kid.
 They’re sweet, nutty, and firm in texture, and they taste like Sunday morning waffles.
 You can use carrot sticks or circular slices cut from whole carrots, or you can buy packaged baby carrots.
+For each child-sized serving, you will need:

 - 1 six inch long carrot, peeled and cut in half length-wise, and then in half again, until you have sticks that are about 1/2 inch wide.